dmitrymatio/setupReactDocs/docs/Installation.md

 }
 ```

-After this step , you will have this in your "createReactApp" folder.
+After this step, you will have this in your "createReactApp" folder.

 ![screenshot five](./img/5.png)

-## Step 4 - install webpack
+## Step 4 - install **webpack**

-(Webpack) is an open-source software that bundle **JavaScript** with the browser.
-(Webpack Dev Server) used as a HTTP server for serving files while developing. (webpack-cli) a command language that use with (webpack).
+(Webpack) is an open-source software that bundles **JavaScript** with the browser.
+(Webpack Dev Server) used as an HTTP server for serving files while developing. (webpack-cli) a command language that's used with (webpack).

-In you "Terminal: "
+In your "Terminal:"

 ```bash
 $ npm install webpack --save